buChloeCLY/CS501-Project-DealTracker/README.md

 - **Engine:** MySQL 8.0

-## commit, code quality
+## Code Quality & Management
-- all commits of these days are under branch "final", with notes to explain the changes
+- Created separate branches for major features or development stages.
+Used clear commit messages to document changes.

 - Follow project coding standards and use linting/formatting tools (e.g., Kotlin style guidelines).

 - Use defensive programming: handle errors, timeouts, and nullability safely.

-## AI use
+## AI Usage
 - AI tools are be used to speed up development
 - All AI-generated code are reviewed, tested, and verified by the developer.